 Cornus Mas, the Cornelian Cherry, packs plenty of interest into it's small form.
 In February, the bare branches of this shrub are covered in clusters of small, bright yellow flowers.
 Green ovate foliage emerges, turning shades of yellow, red and purple in autumn.
 Bright red, glossy fruits look like cherries and can be used to make jams and sauces or left for the wildlife.

+On mature trees, the bark looks wonderfully gnarled with flaky plates forming.
 Growing as a multistem tree, expect a height and spread of 3 x 3 metres in 20 years (slightly taller for single stem forms).
 It is suited to most soil types that are well-draining and either full or part sun.
 Cornus mas is an excellent feature packed Cornelian Cherry tree or shrub.

 AKA Cornelian Cherry Dogwood

 Our pot grown Cornelian Cherry Dogwood can be planted at any time of the year.
 Start by removing weeds and grass within a metre of your desired planting hole, then dig a square hole as deep as your root mass and roughly 1.5x as wide.
 To help the plant establish, sprinkle Mycorrhizal Fungi in the hole.

 Gently loosen the roots and place into the planting hole.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently, making sure not to bank the soil up around the collar of the tree.